-Different size bass require different fishing tactics DIFFERENT SIZED BASS REQUIRE DIFFERENT FISHING TACTICS Even though there may be only two inches of difference between a 12-inch bass and a 14-inch bass, it takes vastly different techniques to catch them.
-That's the opinion of professional tournament fisherman Larry Nixon, winner of more than \$1 million in prizes money and an active member of the Evinrude Outboards Pro Staff.
-"The 14-inch bass are much harder to catch," explains Nixon, "and in many cases, you don't even find them in the same places you find the smaller fish.
-When you're trying to catch a limit of 14-inch bass, it usually takes a lot longer than for a limit of 12-inch bass."
+That's the opinion of professional tournament fisherman Larry Nixon, winner of more than \$1 million in prizes money and an active member of the Evinnude Outboards Pro Staff.
+"The 14-inch bass are much barder to catch," explains Nixon, "and in many cases, you don't even find them in the same places you find the smaller fish.
+When you're trying to catch a limit of 14-inch bass it usually takes limit of 14-inch bass, it usually takes a lot longer than for a limit of 12-inch a lot longer than for a limit of 12-inch bass."

 These lengths are the two most common minimum size regulations the pros encounter on the different lakes where they compete.
 States most often impose the larger 14-inch size limit to protect bass for one additional year, which usually allows them to grow to maturity and spawn.

-'When I'm on a lake with the larger size limit, I usually change to larger lures," continues Nixon, "and I'll start fishing the same water I would for smaller bass, and just see what I catch. contribution to life after death.
+"When I'm on a lake with the larger size limit, I usually change to larger lures," continues Nixon, "and I'll start fishing the same water I would for smaller bass, and just see what I catch.

+Make a

+contribution to

+life after death.

 THE AMERICAN HEART

-ASSOCIATION
+- ASSOCIATION

+MEMORIAL PROGRAM-1516 253

 1-800-AHA-USA1

-American Heart

-Association

-11th Annual-10K Run

-Hillbilly Days

-Saturday, April 17, 1993

-Pikeville, Kentucky

-10K RUN

-\$6.00 Advance Registration

 This space provided as a public service

-1992, American Heart Association

-MEMORIAL PROGRAM®

-Make a

-"If I catch nothing but undersized bass, I have to assume the larger bass are not using the same cover or structure, so I change tactics.
+bass, I have to assume the larger bass are not using the same cover or structure, so I change tactics.
 I'll either start fishing deeper water, or, at times, even fish more shallow."

+start fishing deeper water, or, at times, even fish more shallow."

-The larger bass grow, says Evinrude pro, the closer they seem to stay to dropoffs and breaklines.
+The larger bass grow, says Evinrude pro, the closer they seem to stay to dropolfs and breaklines.
 Even though the larger bass may actually be in very shallow water, they are usually closer to deeper water than are the smaller bass.

 "It may take a day or more to completely determine this," acknowledges Nixon, "which is why it really is important to study not only the size of the bass you're catching, but the type of water they're using.

-"A lot of tournament fisherman keep catching smaller 12-inch bass hour after hour, believing a larger one will eventually hit, but it you don't pick up more than an occasional 14-inch bass, you're really wasting your time in a tournament.
+"A lot of tournament fisherman keep catching smaller 12-inch bass hour after bour, believing a larger one will eventually hit, but it you don't pick up more than an occasional 14-inch bass, you're really wasting your time in a tournament.

 "You can't take those little fish to the weigh-in scales."

-The larger lures Nixon uses include heavier spinnerbaits with larger blades, jigs with bulkier trailers,

-longer plastic worms, and topwater lures that create a lot of water move-

-"Big bass hit by reflex just like smaller bass do," says Nixon, "but it often takes more action and commotion to generate that strike.
+The larger lures Nixon uses include heavier spinnerbaits with larger blades, jigs with bulkier trailers, looger plastic worms, and topwater longer plastic worms, and topwater lures that create a lot of water movement.
+"Big. bass hit by reflex just like smaller bass do," says Nixon, "but it often takes more action and commotion to generate that strike.
 The smaller bass just don't hit the larger lures, either, so sometimes it's a long time between strikes.

+time between strikes.

 "Most fishermen don't realize there is so much difference between bass just two inches apart in size, but there is.

-Early Times J & J Liquors Betsy Layne • 478-2477
+1/2 gal. \$1499

-A 10-Week Class on How To Draw Blood
+A 10-Week Class on How To

+Draw Blood

 will be taught in the Armington Science Center at Pikeville College.
 Those completing this class will be eligible to take the A.S.P.T. national certification exam.
 Limited enrollment.
 For information, call: 1-800-769-0759.

-The Bib
+The Bib Team

-Team now has a whole new shade of blue for the legal profession.

 COMPUTERS PLUS and IBM

 has a great law office package . . .